Vyral/base-template/_posts/2018-11-12-youve-given-us-your-business-so-were-giving-you-free-pie.md

 {% include pullquote.html %}

-All you need to do is fill out the form linked below to order your choice of either apple, pumpkin, or pecan pie **by Sunday, November 18th** and show up at our office to **pick it up between** **10:00 am and 1:00 pm on Wednesday, November 21st**.
+All you need to do is fill out the form linked below to order your choice of either apple, pumpkin, or pecan pie **by noon Tuesday, November 20th** and show up at our office to **pick it up between** **10:00 am and 1:00 pm on Wednesday, November 21st**.
 Our office is located at 6905 NW 122nd Street Oklahoma City, OK 73142.

 [<u>You can place your order here</u>.](https://goo.gl/forms/UT61Z3xf5iZ8LZfH2){: target="_blank"}